 Architecture as a Symphony of Form is an exploration odyssey about REAL ESTATE and the REAL STATE of people.
-The interface and interaction between the state of the outer environment (physical, digital, social) and of the health and well-being of the inner environment (body, mind, heart, spirit) of people.
+The interface and interaction between the state of the outer environment (physical, digital, social) and the health and well-being of the inner environment (body, mind, heart, spirit) of people.
+This article is intended to set out the general outline of the system.
+It is a way to force me to organise my thinking.

 Buildings have a major impact on the people who use them.
 Therefore, also on the results of the processes in which these people are involved as on their personal health, well-being and consciousness.